allegroai/clearml-docs/docs/faq.md

    sudo docker exec -it clearml-mongo /bin/bash
    ```

-1. Create the following script inside the Docker shell:
+1. Create the following script inside the Docker shell (Make sure to replace `<old-bucket-name>` and `<new-bucket-name>`, as well as the URL protocol prefixes if you aren't using S3):
     ```bash
     cat <<EOT >> script.js
     db.model.find({uri:{$regex:/^s3/}}).forEach(function(e,i) {